SimonaPacheliyska/JavaSE/README.md

-Exercises from Java Course taught in Faculty of Mathematics and Informatics.
+Exercises from the Java Course taught in Faculty of Mathematics and Informatics.